-Assam AHSEC HS 12th result 2018: When and where to check
+Assam AHSEC HS 12th result 2018 declared: When and where to check

-AHSEC HS result 2018: The Assam Higher Secondary Education Council will declare the results of class 12 examinations on Thursday, May 31 at 9:30 am.
+AHSEC HS result 2018: The Assam Higher Secondary Education Council has declared the results of class 12 examinations on Thursday, May 31 at 9:30 am.
 Over 3 lakh candidates who had appeared for the examination can check the results through the official websites ahsec.nic.in, resultsassam.nic.in.
 The students will get the marksheets from the respective school on the same day.
 Earlier, SEBA has declared the results of Class 10 examination on May 25.
 This year, 56.04 per cent students have cleared the examination successfully.
 Results were withheld for 6668 students, while 1,47,944 students have failed to clear the exams.

 Last year, a total of 2.5 lakh candidates had appeared in the examination out of which a total of 1,94,069 students have appeared in the Arts stream while 37,350 in Science and 17,894 students in Commerce stream